OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 This integration design can minimize the impact of the CTD on the streamline of gliders.

 - insert image: "Figure XX: Petrel Glider integrated an RBR legato3 CTD in the front fairing.
 (Image credit: Joe Wang)"

+### Sensor storage
+Sensors are stored dry with sensor caps on or tape to cover open valves, and protected from dust and freeze.